syncfusion-content/blazor-docs/blazor/treeview/node-customization.md

 In the Blazor TreeView component, you are unable to customize the native tooltip element.
 But you can customize using the Blazor Tooltip component inside the TreeView node template and setting the Tooltip [Target](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfTooltip.html#Syncfusion_Blazor_Popups_SfTooltip_Target) property.

-The following code example demonstrates how to customise the tooltip for TreeView nodes.

 ```cshtml
 @using Syncfusion.Blazor.Navigations
 @using Syncfusion.Blazor.Popups